 Instagram has changed a lot in the past few years and they have added many different features.
 While their main user experience remains relatively unchanged, there are a lot of ways to use the service.

 Instagram’s main feature is the Feed located on the account’s profile page.
 These posts show up in the feeds of your followers.
 Instagram Feed posts can be photos, videos, IGTV snippets, or Reels.
 They do not expire and remain on your profile unless you delete or archive them.

 IGTV is Instagram’s long-form video experience.
 Videos can be anywhere from thirty seconds to ten minutes for regular users and up to an hour for verified users.
 Users can post the first minute of their IGTV as a feed post to attract more attention as well.
 IGTV posts appear under a tab next to feed and tagged posts if a video has been uploaded.

 Instagram stories are photos and videos that disappear after 24 hours.
 They appear in the circles at the top of the main feed screen.
 Instagram allows you to take photos and videos within the app or you can upload them.
-There are many different options inside stories to engage your audience like location tags, mention another user, hashtags, gifs, music, polls, questions, countdowns, quizzes, and more.
+There are many different options inside stories to engage your audience like location tags, mention another user or Instagram influencers, hashtags, gifs, music, polls, questions, countdowns, quizzes, and more.
 It is a great place to engage your audience and extend your reach.